donchai/Predict-Housing-Prices-with-Tensorflow-and-AI-Platform/README.md

 ## Guide

+### How It Works
+Original training file "cloud-ml-housing-prices.ipynb" was simplified (removed markdown and extracted bash commands into bash shell script) and only left with Jupyter notebook executable syntax.
+A single bash script was created with extracted bash commands from original training file and were coded systematically to be executed as per lab requirement.

 ### Steps to perform this Qwiklabs
 1. Visit lab URL (https://google.qwiklabs.com/focuses/3644?parent=catalog) and login to your Qwiklabs account
 2. Launch this lab